-Institutional Memory Bank
+Institutional Memory bank

-Linked Evidence
+Linked evidence

 Every log entry is linked to original Slack threads, Jira tickets, and meeting transcripts.

-Context Capture
+Context capture

 Rationale is automatically extracted from update descriptions and assistant-driven Slack interactions.

-Unified History
+Unified history

 Decisions are stored in a centralized system, allowing you to trace dependencies between choices.

-Verified Audit
+Verified audit

 Logs are immutable and verifiable, providing a clear governance trail for organizational standards.

-Querying the Memory Bank
+Querying the Memory bank

 Search for documentation regarding the Project-X architecture and find the discussion in the engineering channel about the database migration.
 Also, what is the status of the latest update for the frontend repository?